Can you piece together this past news event?

 5 Resources for Learning Japanese with the News

 If you’re new to learning with the news, you may not want to start out with actual news.
-You may end up like me in my first months in Japan, sitting in front of the TV and trying my hardest to understand a word or two where I could.
-All of the resources below are free and most are aimed at Japanese language learners.
+Otherwise you might end up like me in my first months in Japan, sitting in front of the TV and trying my hardest to understand a word or two where I could.

 And One More Thing…